conradojordan/advent-of-code/README.md

 # advent-of-code

+My solutions for Advent of Code (https://adventofcode.com/) editions 2018 through 2021.
+Solutions are mainly in Python and Go, some other languages may be added in the future as well.

-My solutions for the editions 2018 to 2021 of Advent of Code (https://adventofcode.com/).
-As can be noticed, I usually just solve some of them and stop (because of end of the year celebrations or other reasons).
+As can be noticed, I usually just solve the first few days.